cyberrangecz/docs/docs/installation-guide/base-infrastructure.md

 1. Check that both floating IP IDs exists in the OpenStack project (i.e. `kypo_base_head_floating_ip_id` and `kypo_base_proxy_floating_ip_id`).

-    List Floating IP addresses in OpenStack project.
+    List Floating IP addresses in the OpenStack project.

     ```shell
     $ openstack floating ip list
     ```

-    For each missing floating IP, create a new one and update IDs in configuration file.
+    For each missing floating IP, create a new one and update IDs in the configuration file.

-    Use the following command with parameter `kypo_base_external_public_network_name` or `kypo_base_external_private_network_name` respectively from configuration file.
+    Use the following command with parameter `kypo_base_external_public_network_name` or `kypo_base_external_private_network_name` respectively from the configuration file.
 Both of them are OpenStack external networks, where the first one can be used to allocate a public IP address and the second one to allocate a private IP address of your company.
 The choice depends on your needs but, typically only servers on kypo-platform-production and kypo-platform-devel